Our Staff

 Daniel Joslyn-Siemiatkoski

-Dr. Daniel Joslyn-Siemiatkoski is the Kraft Family Professor and Director of the Center for Christian-Jewish Learning.
+Dr. Daniel Joslyn-Siemiatkoski is the Kraft Family Professor in the Theology Department and director of the Center for Christian-Jewish Learning at Boston College.
 He is a scholar of Jewish-Christian relations and comparative theology and the author of The More Torah, The More Life: A Christian Commentary on Mishnah Avot and Christian Memories of the Maccabean Martyrs.
 His research interests include Jewish-Christian relations ancient and modern, comparative theology, the intersection of anti-Judaism and racism, and Anglican theologies of religion.

 ________________________________________________________________________________________________________________________________